|Partner Institution/Organization Homepage:||Click to visit|

 The UniversityETH Zurich, or The Swiss Federal Institute of Technology Zurich, is one of the world’s leading institutions in science and technology and is known for its outstanding research record.
 Indeed, 21 Nobel Laureates are associated with ETH.
 Excellent research conditions, state-of-the-art laboratories, and an attractive urban environment add up to the ideal setting for study abroad.

-About 500 professors in 16 departments teach mainly in the engineering sciences and architecture, system-oriented sciences, mathematics and natural sciences areas and carry out research that is highly valued worldwide.
+About 500 professors across 16 departments teach mainly in the engineering sciences and architecture, system-oriented sciences, mathematics, and natural sciences areas and carry out research that is highly valued worldwide.
 Approximately 19,200 students from over 120 countries attend ETH Zurich.

-Courses:Visit the ETH website for a listing of programs of study.
-Courses can be found in the course catalog.
-The ECTS allocated for each course, as well as the number of hours, are listed in each course description.
+Students in the Department of Biology take a total of five laboratory-based Block Courses and/or lecture-based Concept Courses, for a total of at least 28 ECTS.
+Successful completion of two pre-approved Block Courses substitutes for MOL 350 (Laboratory in Molecular Biology); no other core course (MOL 342, MOL 345, MOL 348) can be completed abroad.
+Students also need to complete the equivalent of the fall-semester junior paper while on the exchange.
+Courses can be found in the course catalog, and the number of credits allocated for each course (ECTS), as well as the number of hours, are listed in each course description.
 The hours listed are normally the hours per week, and regular courses take place every week for the whole semester.
 In the Biology Department, there are many block courses that take meet intensively over a short period of time.

-Applicants must have at least a B average in the year preceding the semester abroad.
+Applicants must have at least a B average in the year preceding the semester abroad and must be from either the Department of Computer Science, Mathematics, or Molecular Biology.

 Applicants to the Departments of Mathematics or Computer Science should be taking advanced courses while at ETH.
 Please note: The courses in English at ETH are only available in the more advanced level courses.
 Make sure you have the prerequisites for the courses you want to take.
 These will be listed in the course catalog, and it is the student's responsibility to browse it before applying.